LRLNLP/website/content/en/_index.md

     name: "Home"
 ---

-# LRLNLP 2025
+# LowResNLP 2025
 ### Workshop on Advancing NLP for Low-Resource Languages
 📍 **RANLP 2025**, Varna, Bulgaria
 📅 **September 11–13, 2025**

 ---

-**LRLNLP** brings together researchers and practitioners working on Natural Language Processing for **low-resource and underrepresented languages**.
+**LowResNLP** brings together researchers and practitioners working on Natural Language Processing for **low-resource and underrepresented languages**.
 The goal is to inspire impactful research, foster collaboration, and support the development of models, tools, and datasets for languages that are often overlooked.

 ---